abidikhairi/xray-image-classification/README.md

 This an introductory problem for image classfication using deep learning techniques such ConvNets.
 I used the [dataset](https://www.kaggle.com/paultimothymooney/chest-xray-pneumonia) from kaggle.

-I used `streamlit` for building th ui, where you can upload in image and get predictions.
+I used `streamlit` for building the ui, where you can upload in image and get predictions.

 ## Screenshots